-The Symphony Orchestra of Northern Virginia (SONOVA) provides high-quality classical music to Northern Virginia and the surrounding areas.
-With every concert, our dedicated musicians strive to entertain and educate as we bring affordable, accessible classical music to new audiences in the region.
+The Symphony Orchestra of Northern Virginia (SONOVA) provides high-quality classical music to Northern Virginia and the surrounding area.
+With every concert, our dedicated musicians strive to entertain and educate as we bring affordable, accessible classical music to audiences in the region.

 We began as a small, government-funded orchestra in Arlington County, Virginia.
 In 2011, SONOVA's conductor, Maestro Jeffrey Dokken, and a group of committed musicians established a large, independent, professional-quality symphony orchestra.